Coverdale–Page

 Coverdale–Page (stylised as Coverdale • Page) is a collaborative studio album by English singer David Coverdale and guitarist Jimmy Page.
 It was released on 15 March 1993 by EMI in Europe, 16 March by Geffen Records in North America and 18 March by Sony Music Entertainment in Japan.
 The album's production was handled by Coverdale, Page and Mike Fraser.
-Following the disbandment of Coverdale's band Whitesnake and a failed reunion attempt by Page's band Led Zeppelin, John Kalodner proposed the idea of the musicians working together.
+Following the disbandment of Coverdale's band Whitesnake and a failed reunion attempt by Page's band Led Zeppelin, John Kalodner proposed the idea to Page of the musicians working together.
 After meeting each other, they began writing songs, which were then recorded over the course of 1991 and 1992.

 Critical reception towards Coverdale–Page was generally mixed; some music critics praised Coverdale and Page's partnership as a successful blend of both their respective bands.
 However, others viewed the collaboration as a second-rate Led Zeppelin, with many drawing unfavourable comparisons between Coverdale and Robert Plant.
 The album charted in 12 countries, including reaching number four in the UK and number five in the US.
 It was certified platinum in the US and Canada, respectively.
 Following a short Japanese tour in December 1993, Coverdale and Page parted ways.
-A reissue is tentatively scheduled for 2023, while Coverdale and Page have also discussed a potential reunion.
+A reissue is in the works, while Coverdale and Page have also discussed a potential reunion.